kai-niemi/pestcontrol/README.md

 to start, stop, kill nodes and so on.
 Your local instance will act as the control plane and send HTTP requests to the other instances when running shell commands like `start`.

 A quick method is to scp the tar.gz assembly to each host.
-Assuming you have 3 pest control machines, host1, host2 and host3:
+Assuming you have 3 pest control machines - host1, host2 and host3:

 ```shell
 scp target/pestcontrol-2.0.0-bin.tar.gz user@host1:/~